seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 **PISANIA**
 There might have been,
-But that my master rather play’d than fought
+But that my master rather play'd than fought
 And had no help of anger: they were parted
 By gentlemen at hand.

 **QUEEN**
-I am very glad on’t.
+I am very glad on't.

 **IMOGEN**
 Why came you from your master?